dougkeen/flipper-plugin-arbitrary-buttons/README.md

 ## Installation

-Find and install the `Arbitrary Buttons` plugin in Flipper
+Find and install the `arbitrary-buttons` plugin in Flipper

 In your React Native app, make sure you have `react-native-flipper` installed